Starlink: Internet availability and regulatory approval

+In June 2026, India froze final approvals for Starlink to begin commercial operations, with security agencies under the Ministry of Home Affairs withholding clearance amid concerns linked to the reported use of Starlink satellite internet terminals during the ongoing Iran conflict.
+According to reports, the decision followed allegations that Starlink terminals were used in the Iran–Israel–United States conflict without authorization, raising security concerns in New Delhi over the control of foreign-operated satellite communication systems during wartime conditions.
+The suspension came despite Starlink having previously secured a Unified License and GMPCS authorization in 2025.

+On May 15, 2026, the Uganda Communications Commission (UCC) signed a Memorandum of Understanding and an operational license agreement with Starlink.
+The service became commercially available for direct consumer subscriptions in Uganda on September 1, 2026.

 Iran

 In 2022, the U.S. State Department and U.S. Treasury Department updated rules regarding export of technology to Iran, allowing Starlink to be exported to Iran in support of the Iranian protests against compulsory hijab, which had triggered extensive government censorship.
 Immediately afterwards, Starlink service was activated in Iran.
 In 2023, the Iranian government filed a complaint with the ITU against SpaceX for unauthorized Starlink operation in Iran.
 In October 2023 and March 2024, the ITU ruled in favor of Iran, dismissing a SpaceX assertion that it should not be expected to verify the location of every terminal connecting to its satellites.
 Iran stated that SpaceX was capable of determining their user terminal locations by citing an October 2022 tweet from Musk saying the number of Starlink terminals operating within Iran was "approaching 100".
-Despite the illegality of Starlink usage in Iran, the number of Starlink users has grown exponentially via sales of the terminals on the black market.
+Despite the illegality of Starlink usage in Iran, the number of Starlink users has skyrocketed via sales of the terminals on the black market.
 Iranian officials have acknowledged that 30,000 terminals in the country, providing access to some 100,000 users.
+In a cyber-blockade carried out in response to the protests in early 2026, the Iranian authorities used military-grade jammers that largely disrupted the Starlink signal.